datanav/docs/training/030_dtl/020_Beginner.rst

-Sesam's entity data model is based on JavaScript Object Notation (JSON) and supports both the most common datatypes literally and the uncommon ones such as strings.
+Sesam's entity data model is based on JavaScript Object Notation (JSON) and supports both the most common datatypes literally and the uncommon ones as strings.
 It is a dictionary built up by key-value pairs.
 The key is a string but the value can either be a literal value, a list or another dictionary.